How to find vowels in a string in Python

 Distinguishing consonants from non-alphabetic characters with isalpha()

-It’s tempting to assume any character that isn't a vowel must be a consonant, but this logic is flawed.
-It would incorrectly count numbers, spaces, and punctuation.
-To accurately identify consonants, you should first use the .isalpha() method to confirm a character is a letter before classifying it.
+It’s tempting to assume any character that isn’t a vowel must be a consonant, but that logic overlooks numbers, spaces, and punctuation.
+This can lead to inaccurate counts and flawed analysis.

 Forgetting to handle case with the in operator